chandusingh512/amazon_fresh_delivery_timeslot/README.md

 Use amazon_fresh_delivery_autobuy.py to automatically checkout when delivery slot is available.

+On run script will take login credentials as input and navigate to "Reserve A Time Slot" automatically.

 Download webdriver from: https://chromedriver.chromium.org/
 Add full path to line: ```driver = webdriver.Chrome("path-goes-here:/chromedriver", options=chromeOpts)```
 or add location of webdriver to PATH